dimitris47/diapasonm/README.md

 You can install it using the latest `apk` file from Releases.

-For the equivalent desktop application see <a ref='https://github.com/dimitris47/diapasonfx'>DiapasonFX</a>.
+For the equivalent desktop application see [DiapasonFX](https://github.com/dimitris47/diapasonfx).
-# diapasonm